The Nix-yá-wii Governance Center at Whitehorse on the Umatilla Indian Reservation. (Oregon State Archives Photo)

 Points of Interest

-Tamástslikt Cultural Institute, Wildhorse Resort & Casino, Wildhorse Golf Course, Nix-yá-wii Warriors Memorial, Crow’s Shadow Institute of the Arts, Indian Lake Recreation Area, seasonal upland gamebird and turkey hunting
+Tamástslikt Cultural Institute, Nixyáwii Warriors Memorial, Crow’s Shadow Institute of the Arts, Oregon National Historic Trail, Lewis & Clark National Historic Trail, seasonal upland game bird and turkey hunting

 History and Culture

-Three tribes make up the CTUIR: Cayuse, Umatilla and Walla Walla.
-They have lived on the Columbia River Plateau for over 10,000 years, an area of about 6.4 million acres in what is now northeastern Oregon and southeastern Washington.
-In 1855, the tribes and the United States government negotiated a treaty in which the tribes ceded 6.4 million acres, while reserving a section of land for their exclusive use in the form of a reservation.
-The CTUIR reserved rights in the treaty, including fishing and hunting rights and the right to gather traditional foods and medicines within the ceded areas.
+Three tribes comprise the Confederated Tribes of the Umatilla Indian Reservation (CTUIR): Cayuse, Umatilla, and Walla Walla.
+They have lived on the Columbia River Plateau for more than 10,000 years, in an area of what is now northeastern Oregon and southeastern Washington.
+In 1855, the tribes and the United States government concluded a treaty in which the tribes ceded approximately 6.4 million acres and reserved 510,000 acres for their exclusive use in the form of a reservation.
+Various congressional acts of diminishment resulted in a significantly reduced reservation.
+In the treaty, the CTUIR reserved their inherent fishing and hunting rights and the right to gather traditional foods and medicines within the ceded areas.

-The traditional religion of the tribes is called “Washat” or “Seven Drums.”
-Native languages are still spoken, and a language preservation program is helping to re-establish the languages.
+The traditional way of life of the tribes is called “Washat” or “Seven Drums prayer service.”
+The Umatilla, Walla Walla, and Nez Perce languages are spoken and a language preservation program is helping to re-establish use of these languages by youth.

 Tribal Court